Angela Leong

 “If a tree falls in the forest and no one was there to hear it, does it make a sound?” – George Berkley

-Many people who have undergone psychedelic ceremonies will endorse feeling more alive than they ever had, bursting with desires to be creative and to love their fellow humans – and depending on the environment they land in after the ceremony is over, that state of self can quickly or gradually become a distant memory.
-They are sooner left feeling like an ‘awkward pizza delivery boy who has never had his first kiss’.
+Many people who have undergone psychedelic ceremonies will endorse feeling more alive than they ever had, bursting with desires to be creative and to love their fellow humans, and depending on the environment they land in after the ceremony is over, that state of self can quickly or gradually become a distant memory.
+They are often left feeling like an ‘awkward pizza delivery boy who has never had his first kiss’.
 How can we ensure that behavioural and personality change persists following this feeling state?

-Metzner was involved in research in consciousness, psychedelics, yoga, meditation and shamanism for over 50 years and was a psychedelics figurehead in the 1960’s alongside Timothy Leary and Ram Dass.
+Metzner was involved in research in consciousness, psychedelics, yoga, meditation, and shamanism for over 50 years and was a psychedelics figurehead in the 1960s alongside Timothy Leary and Ram Dass.

 After a psychedelic, events from subconscious memory become conscious memory, and from memory to vision, and from vision to speech.
-It is the aspect of speaking it into existence that allows events to become neurologically engrained.
+It is the aspect of speaking it into existence that allows events to become neurologically ingrained.

 Here are some questions designed to encourage self-reflection after a psychedelic experience to integrate what was learned.

-1. Now that you’ve had this experience, what would you like to remember, carry forward or complete
+1. Now that you’ve had this experience, what would you like to remember, carry forward, or complete

 2. What visions or information are you bringing home to your community?